Humbulani1234/humbulani1234/README.md

 - 💬 Ask me about ...

-    - Pure mathematics
+    - Mathematics
-    - Machine Learning
+    - Machine/Deep Learning
-    - Statistics
+    - Mathematical Statistics

 - 📫 How to reach me: ...